BnMcGn/ps-lib-tool/README.md

 This is plainly not as safe as a gensym.
 You can obviously do `(@l :other-package ...)`.
 Don't do that!
 Why, you ask, are we not using a gensym?
 We don't want to run the import code for each expansion of every macro in the package.
 One import for the package will do just fine.

-## :ps-imports
+## :ps-requirements

-The :ps-imports field of def-ps-package is a list of symbols specifying other ps-packages that are needed and whose dependencies should be included.
+The :ps-requirements field of def-ps-package is a list of symbols specifying other ps-packages that are needed and whose dependencies should be included.
 The ASDF system in which your def-ps-package resides should have already loaded the systems which contain these other ps-packages.
 Make sure to add the appropriate items to your .asd file.

-## :js-imports
+## :js-requirements

 This section specifies Node/js requirements.
 It is a list.
 Each member of the list can be a string containing the name of the library or a list containing the namestring and a version specifier.
 Example:

-    > :js-imports
+    > :js-requirements
     > '("library-a"
     >   ("library-b" "1.2.3"))